 5. Companies rely only on one medium for nurture

 Many brands rely solely on email for lead nurturing.
 However, you need a multi-channel/ omnichannel strategy to stand out and remain on your lead’s radar.
 Different people use the internet in different ways.
 A multi-channel strategy respects that fact.

-Retargeting ads, reaching out on social media, and direct mail are all viable options.
+Retargeting ads, creating effective B2B social media marketing campaigns, and sending direct mail are all viable options.
 Only sending emails won’t cut it.

 6. Boring, irrelevant content is blasted out to leads

 A Demand Generation report showed that providing leads with content targeted and personalized for them resulted in a 20% increase in sales opportunities.

 Avoid blasting your leads with content that’s not relevant by sorting and segmenting them.

 7. Salespeople are the only way to gauge a lead’s interest.

 Use whatever data you can leverage to understand whether a lead is interested.